zdwvrp/CS-4320/README.md

 -- The Beatles
 ```
 1. Use this cheat sheet.
 You will need it.
 [CHEAT SHEET](./github-git-cheat-sheet.pdf)
 2. Git and Github are TEAM oriented software engineering technologies.
-Teamwork is now organic to computing, programming, developing, designing, and making the [New David Hasselhoff Album.](https://consequenceofsound.net/2019/08/david-hasselhoff-new-album-open-your-eyes/)
+Teamwork is now organic to computing, programming, developing, designing, and many parts of life.

-## The CFL (Canadian Football League)
-My nephew, [Sean McGuire](https://www.bluebombers.com/players/sean-mcguire/164251/) (excellently named kid), is a backup quarterback for the Winnipeg Blue Bombers, after starting for 4 years at Western Illinois University.
-This has no bearing on the course our your grade, but I do love me some Blue Bombers banter in class to keep the mood light.

 ## Participation in Class and TA Office Hours
 1. **This course is project based.
 Your assignments will involve the routine submission of working code on GitHub.**
 2. You will not be able to learn the material if you are not in class.
 Office hours exist to help you work past obstacles that emerge after class, not repeat material presented in class.
 Be present.
 Participate.
 3. The first few weeks we will work through tooling issues with you, after that we expect you have learned how to use the slack channel and Google Each other.
 4. SLACK: Join.
 Participate.
 HELP EACH OTHER.
 Software Engineering is a team sport.
 Or an orchestra.
 The Tubas are not competing against the Drum Corps.
 They may be competing against the Trombones, but lets keep that off the field.
-JOIN SLACK CHANNEL NOW: http://bit.ly/2KI1BJh
+JOIN SLACK CHANNEL NOW: http://bit.ly/software-eng-spring-2020

 ## Topics
 1. Overview of Software / Systems engineering and Development Life-cycle